agrc/turn-gps/storymaps/assets/stations/readme.md

 Photos originate from G:\My Drive\GPS Utah\GPS Station Photos.

-Organize them into a folder and rename them with 4-digit code_name-Antenna and Receiver like below and don't add `-#`.jpg files to storymap.
+Organize them into a folder and rename them with 4-digit code_name-Antenna and Receiver like below.
+We most likely will not use the `-#`.jpg images.

 - `UTAI_Antelope-Island-Antenna.jpg`
 - `UTAI_Antelope-Island-Antenna-2.jpg`
 - `UTAI_Antelope-Island-Receiver.jpg`
 - `UTAI_Antelope-Island-Receiver-2.jpg`
-  - most likely don't use these image in storymap
+  - most likely don't need these
 - `UTAI_Antelope-Island-Desk.jpg`
 - `UTAI_Antelope-Island-Rack.jpg`
 - `UTAI_Antelope-Island-etcetcetc.jpg`